Friday Fish Fries In Chicago

 641 E 47th St. - Bronzeville

-With an almost entirely seafood menu, Two Fish Crab Shack is a great place to try for Lent.
+With an almost entirely seafood menu, Two Fish Crab Shack is a great place to try for Lent, from Cajun crawfish boil to fried favorites.
 Try not to get overwhelmed by the options!

 Hagen Fish Market